hongchaozhang/hongchaozhang.github.io/source/_posts/2018-06-13-what-is-new-in-n-arkit-2.md

 ### [Creating a Multiuser AR Experience](https://developer.apple.com/documentation/arkit/creating_a_multiuser_ar_experience)

-This document demos an app on how to transmit ARKit world-mapping data between nearby devices with the [MultipeerConnectivity](https://developer.apple.com/documentation/multipeerconnectivity) framework (introduced in iOS 7.0) to create a shared basis for AR experiences.
+This document demos an app (with source code) on how to transmit ARKit world-mapping data between nearby devices with the [MultipeerConnectivity](https://developer.apple.com/documentation/multipeerconnectivity) framework (introduced in iOS 7.0) to create a shared basis for AR experiences.
 MultipeerConnectivity supports peer-to-peer connectivity and the discovery of nearby devices.
 With MultipeerConnectivity, you can not only share `ARWorldMap`, but also some actions.
 This makes multiuser AR game possible.

 However: